3spC0d3x/3spC0d3x/README.md

 </p>

 <p align="center">
-  [Discord] - ATIO is a Script Gathering for Windows/Linux systems written in Python.
+  [This scripts are for Windows/Linux systems written in Python.]
 </p>

 ## Disclaimer